FAQ: What Are the Highest-Paying Social Work Jobs?

 How Do I Become a Social Worker?

-Social workers must pass an examination from the Association of Social Work Boards (ASWB), which are given in five categories (though not all categories are available in every jurisdiction): associate, bachelor’s, master’s, advanced generalist and clinical.
-Some states require additional hours of supervised training in clinical practice before social workers earn their licenses.
+Social workers must pass an examination from the Association of Social Work Boards (ASWB), which is offered in five categories (though not all categories are available in every jurisdiction): associate, bachelor’s, master’s, advanced generalist, and clinical.
+Licensure requirements, including hours of supervised clinical training, can vary by state.

 Sponsored Online Master’s in Social Work Degree Programs